cmkobel/CompareM2/README.md

 ## Optionally: Testing the installation

 Now you will be able to run asscom2.
 You can use the example data in path "tests/MAGs" to check that everything works.
 The first time you run asscom2 it will show the message "Pulling singularity image docker://cmkobel/assemblycomparator2."
-This might take some time depending on your network bandwidth as it downloads a +4GB docker image that contains all the conda environments needed for each analysis.
+This might take some time depending on your network bandwidth as it downloads a +4GB Docker image that contains all the conda environments needed for each analysis.
 ```bash
 conda activate asscom2